getreu/tp-note/doc/source/tp-note--manual.md

 * Your preferred markup language is not *Markdown*, but *ReStructuredText*, *T2t*, *Textile*, *Wiki*, *Mediawiki* or *Asciidoc*?
 Change it!

-  Please refer to _Tp-Note_'s man-page to learn how to change its templates in the configuration file.
+  Please refer to [Tp-Note's man-page] to learn how to change its templates in the configuration file.

 * Your preferred text editor is not *Notepad*?
 Change it![^1]